Contemporary Guitarist - Performer - Composer - Recording Artist - Educator

 Unlike some of his colleagues Ratko is not focusing only on saxophone phraseologies, but is continuously expanding the guitar's vocabulary within today's world of music.
 Whilst improving his performance to create his typical own sound and style, Ratko as a gifted teacher with a loaded teaching schedule, is capable of transposing most advanced phrases and concepts into structures, suitable for every musician.
 He gives master classes all around the world for guitar and fretless guitar, in countries like Slovenia, the Netherlands, France, Croatia and the United States.

 After completing his study at the Rotterdam Conservatory, he also studied at New York University School of Music.
 He started to work with own group and with American trumpet veteran Benny Bailey.
 Ratko participated at many international festivals and has been booked for the major club dates at the European and American scene.
 Ratko has constantly made major efforts to enrich his experience with appearances and recordings.
-He was also performing and recording with Benny Bailey, Randy Brecker, Gary Peacock, Reggie Workman, John Pattituci, Al Foster, Steve Gadd, Miroslav Vitous, Ron Carter, Jimmy Cobb, Jeff Tain Watts, Alvin Queen, Adam Nussbaum, Shawnn Monteiro, Denise Jannah, Renato Chicco, Stefano Bedetti etc.
+He was also performing and recording with Benny Bailey, Randy Brecker, Gary Peacock, Reggie Workman, John Pattituci, Al Foster, Steve Gadd, Antonio Sanchez, John Riley, Miroslav Vitous, Ron Carter, Jimmy Cobb, Jeff Tain Watts, Alvin Queen, Adam Nussbaum, Shawnn Monteiro, Denise Jannah, Renato Chicco, Stefano Bedetti etc.

 In April 2000 Ratko recorded "A Day in Manhattan" in New York with the jazz stars Reggie Workman and Al Foster.